PietroPasotti/relation-wrapper/README.md

 # Now we can use the template in combination with the Endpoint:

-from ops import CharmBase
-from endpoint_wrapper import Endpoint, ValidationError
+from ops.charm import CharmBase from endpoint_wrapper import Endpoint, ValidationError, databag_valid, validate_databag

 class MyCharm(CharmBase):
     META = {'requires': {'foo': {'interface': 'bar'}}}